laurencepalmer/laurencepalmer.github.io/_posts/2023-03-24-using-neural-networks-to-manage-invested-capital.markdown

 To ensure that the models were working as expected, I used a perturbed sine wave as a first test.

 ### The Models
 All of the models I coded were in PyTorch, and for the Idaho data, they were trained on an MSI running Ubuntu 22.04 with a GeForce RTX 3060.
-I tried to have one simple and one complex model to compare.
+I created two different models, one simple and one more complex.

 #### Inputs
 Inputs to the models were fed in sequences of 4, fund by fund.
 The predictors for the Idaho data was lagged capital calls.
 Essentially, the model was fed the previous 4 quarters worth of capital calls and asked to predict the value in the next quarter.
 The sequences were length 4 so the model could pick up the seasonality within the data over a year (4 quarters).
 Since the MLP doesn't have a recurrent structure, the sequence was flattened and then fed into the model.
 In addition, padding was added so that if the batch number loaded from the dataset was less than the window size of 4 then repeated values were added as padding.
 For example, for batch i = 3 for the Idaho data, the models were given